erelsgl/fair-diminishing-differences/README.md

     pip3 install dicttools

+The main files for running the experiments are in several files:

-To run the experiment reported in the IJCAI 2017 paper:
+*  main-IJCAI17-experiment.py -- the experiment reported in the IJCAI 2017 paper.

-    python3 main-IJCAI17-experiment.py

-To run the experiment reported in the JAIR paper:
+*  main-JAIR-proportionality.py -- the experiments reported in the JAIR paper, for 2 or 3 agents and various criteria of proportionality.

-    python3 main-precision-and-recall.py

-It should create the graphs that appear in the paper.
+*  main-JAIR-envyfreeness.py -- additional experiments, for 3 agents and various criteria of envy-freeness.

+Each main file contains a variable named createResults:

+* If it is True, then new experiments will be done and new result files will be created in the "results" folder.
+You can set the parameters of the experiment (e.g. number of agents, number of iterations) in the main file.
+* If it is False, then results from previous experiments (stored in the results folder) will be plotted.
+You can choose the file to plot in the main file.